-Premium .com · Established 1996 · The umbrella brand
+Premium .com · Established 1996 · The unclaimed category

 The vocabulary platform for every life stage.

-Vocabulary is the single greatest predictor of academic success, lifetime earnings, and career advancement — and there is no platform that serves it continuously across a human life.
-Webtionary is the .com that fixes that.
+Vocabulary is the single greatest predictor of lifetime earnings and career advancement.
+No platform serves it continuously across a human life.
+The .com that names it has been waiting since 1996.

-Vocabulary is the single greatest predictor of academic and career success — and no one has built the platform for it.
+Vocabulary size is the #1 predictor of lifetime earnings.
+And no one has built the platform for it.

 ★ Eight personas.
 One platform.